andrasq/node-tempnam/Readme.md

 ## Summary

-Php tempnam() work-alike, creates a tempfile guaranteed to be new.
+PHP tempnam() work-alike, creates a tempfile guaranteed to be new.

         tempnam = require('tempnam');
         tempnam("/tmp", "my-prefix-", function(err, filename) {